dhewm/dhewm3-sdk/README.md

 On Linux and similar the following should work (if you have cmake, make and GCC/g++ installed):
 1. Clone the dhewm3-sdk git repo
 2. switch to your git clone's directory: `cd dhewm3-sdk`
-3. (optional: switch to an existing mods branch: `git checkout hexeneoc`)
+3. (optional: switch to an existing mods branch: `git checkout eoc`)
 4. create a build directory: `mkdir build`
 5. switch to build directory: `cd build`
 6. create Makefile with CMake: `cmake ..`